 Heather Williams, board president, fundraising committee, program manager for Ball State’s Building Better Neighborhoods.

-Ryan Kramer, at-large member, agent with Coldwell Banker Lunsford Real Estate in Muncie.
+Ryan Kramer, board vice president, agent with Coldwell Banker Lunsford Real Estate in Muncie.

-Tiffany Westfall, at-large member, assistant professor of Accounting at Ball State.
+Tiffany Westfall, board treasurer, assistant professor of Accounting at Ball State.

 More than 100 high school and college students have been involved with ecoREHAB, either through design collaborations or hands-on rehabilitation and new construction of energy-efficient and smartly designed dwellings.

 These future architects, construction managers, tradesmen and more have rehabilitated six homes and helped dozens of residents gain access to affordable, safe homes that enhance neighborhoods and inspire sustainability.